thenexthub/Codira/docs/ABI/CallingConvention.rst

 to undo the damage of the convention.

-So there's really no compelling alternative to an owned return convention as the default in Swift.
+So there's really no compelling alternative to an owned return convention as the default in Codira.

 Physical conventions
 ====================